jtauber/dcpu16py/README.md

 do a DCPU-16 implementation in Python too :-)

-STATUS
+## Status

 Runs the example program successfully.
 Cycle times are not yet taken into account but it otherwise should be feature-complete.

 A dissassembler and assembler are also included.

-./asm.py example.asm example.obj will assemble Notch's example to object code ./dcpu16.py example.obj will execute it (currently hard-coded to debug mode) ./disasm.py example.obj will disassemble the given object code
+* `./asm.py example.asm example.obj` will assemble Notch's example to object code
+* `./dcpu16.py example.obj` will execute it (currently hard-coded to debug mode)
+* `./disasm.py example.obj` will disassemble the given object code

 Note that the disassembler doesn't quite output in a format that can be round-tripped back into the assembler as it annotates each line with a